 We tentatively scheduled our two-tank dive for the next morning, Sunday, but even that wasn’t looking good, according to our divemaster Phillip.
 Still, our days were running out given that you aren’t allowed to dive within 24 hours of taking a flight and we were scheduled to hop a charter plane on Tuesday.

-We would dive that day, come Hell or high water.
+We would go diving in the Bahamas that day, come Hell or high water.

 The water was a perfect 78 degrees, but I shimmied into a full wetsuit nonetheless—fire coral three times in one year does a cautious diver make—and hopped in, with my husband alongside me to protect against any sea monsters and jellyfish.

 This area of the Bahamas, specifically, is known for its blue holes, cavernous black openings that seem to descend into the earth, and swim-throughs, and SVV and I had a blast playing cat-and-mouse in this underwater playground.

 We were even surrounded by thousands of silver-sides as we floated through the openings.

 So many fish, as far as the eye could

 Some might call this a nightmare; I call it a dream come true!